alexharris/ahwd/src/about.md

 <h2 class="instrument-serif text-2xl">❋ About</h2>

 AHWD is a small web development studio run by Alex Harris.
-In my career I have experienced many aspects of communicating on the web.
-As a developer at Cast Iron Coding in Portland, OR, I helped build sites for clients, then trained and supported them in their ongoing use.
-As the Web Editor and Electronic Communications Manager at UC Berkeley’s BAMPFA I hired and worked with contractors to achieve BAMPFA'S strategic and technical communications goals.
-These dual experiences helped me understand how to make compelling websites come to life and effectively serve my clients.
+My career experience has helped me understand how to make compelling websites come to life.
+As a developer at [Cast Iron Coding](https://castironcoding.com) I helped build sites for clients and then train and support them in their ongoing use.
+As the Web Editor and Electronic Communications Manager at UC Berkeley’s BAMPFA I hired and worked with contractors, as well as the museum's many departments, to achieve BAMPFA'S strategic and technical communications goals.
+As a freelancer over the past 5 years, I have brought these experiences together to inform an effective and results oriented process.

 This site was built using the <a href="https://www.11ty.dev/">Eleventy</a> static site generator.
 The logo uses the <a href="https://store.overlaptype.com/fonts/socko">Socko</a> font.
 Header font is <a href="https://fonts.google.com/specimen/Instrument+Sans">Instrument</a>.